 Housing in Las Vegas

 Las Vegas experienced a big housing boom in the years leading up to the financial crisis.
 Unfortunately, the city was hit hard by the recession and the housing crash that came in 2008.
-The market has stabilized now, and home prices are climbing once again.
-In fact, from 2000 to 2018, Las Vegas homes appreciated by 91.71%, according to NeighborhoodScout.
+It took a while but the market has stabilized now, and home prices are climbing once again.
+In fact, over the last decade, home prices in Las Vegas have appreciated by 244.86%.
+The median home prices have gained nearly 10% just in the last year.

 Renting in Las Vegas

 Utilities are an ever-present cost in every American’s life, regardless of whether they rent or buy.
-May 2019 data from Numbeo.com indicates that a basic utilities package for a 915-square foot place in Las Vegas could cost you $148.24 per month.
+May 2019 data from Numbeo.com indicates that a basic utilities package for a 1,000-square foot place in Las Vegas could cost you $180 per month.
 This estimate includes electricity, heating, water and garbage.
-Internet costs about $68.28 a month in Vegas, which is around $6 above the national average.
+Internet costs about $77 a month in Vegas.

 Despite being in the middle of a desert, Las Vegas’ food costs remain fairly low.
-According to Numbeo.com, the recommended minimum daily food budget for a Las Vegan is $9.23.
+According to Numbeo.com, the recommended minimum daily food budget for a Las Vegas resident is $9.23.
 That works out to roughly $286 a month, which is almost $40 beneath the U.S. average.

 If you want to eat at a restaurant, your costs will inherently raise.
 A meal at an inexpensive restaurant in Las Vegas will cost you around $15, according to Numbeo.com.
 If you’ve got a big date, a three-course meal for two at a mid-range restaurant will cost you around $50.